Calgary Housing Market Report

 By Property Type:

 Average home prices do not show the true extent of price changes because of the substitution effect.
-When changes in home prices or mortgage rates reduce consumers' buying power, they shift their purchases to more affordable options.
-As a result, the average price can underrepresent house price inflation.
+When changes in home prices or mortgage rates reduce consumers' buying power, they shift their purchases to more affordable options and conversely, when such changes increase their buying power.
+As a result, especially over the median and long term, the average price can underrepresent house price inflation (or deflation).
 Moreover, luxury homes have an outsize effect on average prices, and fluctuations in the number of luxury home sales cause fluctuations in average prices.

 There has been a continued change in the property types that Calgary buyers purchase.
-Over the past four years, the composition of home sales in the Calgary real estate market shifted toward condos while shifting away from detached houses.
+Over the past years, the composition of home sales in the Calgary real estate market shifted toward condos while shifting away from detached houses until August 2023, since then the trend has partially reversed.

 Sales Numbers and Benchmark Prices

-The sales-to-new listings ratio (SNLR) is 45%, which is significantly lower from last month (57% in August) and well below last year (54%).
-The SNLR indicates that the Calgary housing market has shifted toward buyer market conditions.
-Inventory increased 36% year over year to 6,916 units.
-Inventory stands at 4.0 months of supply compared with 3.4 in August and 2.5 months in September 2024.
+The sales-to-new listings ratio (SNLR) is 69%, which is lower than last year (77% in November 2024) but higher than last month (58% in October 2025).
+The SNLR indicates that the Calgary housing market has moved to a seller’s market, but this is due to very strong seasonal changes in SNLR observed over the last months of the year.
+Inventory increased 28% year over year to 5,581 units.
+Inventory stands at 3.6 months of supply compared with 3.4 in October and 2.43 months in November 2024.
+Months of supply show that the Calgary market kept its balanced market condition.

-• Detached homes: The benchmark price decreased 0.95% year over year to $749,900, 0.75% lower month over month.
-The sale of 859 detached homes shows an 8.8% year-over-year decrease.
-Currently, inventory stands at 3.7 months of detached home sales.
+- Detached homes: The benchmark price decreased 2.2% year over year to $733,000, 1.4% lower month over month.
+The sale of 823 detached homes shows a 4.9% year-over-year decrease.
+Currently, inventory stands at 3.0 months of detached home sales.

-• Apartments: Benchmark apartment prices are down 6.4% year-over-year to $322,900, declining by 1.1% from last month.
-The number of apartments sold decreased by 20% YoY to 401 units.
-Currently, inventory stands at 5.0 months of apartment home sales.
+- Apartments: Benchmark apartment prices are down 7.2% year-over-year to $309,300, a decline of 1.7% from last month.
+The number of apartments sold decreased by 28% YoY to 307 units.
+Currently, inventory stands at 5.5 months of apartment home sales.

 Calgary Home Prices (Benchmark)